jkstill/asm-metrics/README.md

 `asm-time-histogram.sh -h`

+### get-asm-histograms.sh

+Calls `asm-time-histogram.sh` to create histograms of reads/writes for all disk groups

+### get-disk-histograms.sh

+Calls `asm-time-histogram.sh` to create histograms of reads/writes for all disks per each disk group

 ### disk-time-histogram.pl

 This script will normalize disk read or write times into buckets of 5ms and count them.